May 11, 2026

 PA programs require students to acquire a bachelor’s degree before they can apply.
 While there aren't any particular specifications about the subject of your degree, many students pursue a science-related major to meet the handful of prerequisite courses that must be completed by the time of application.

-PA schools also have a minimum GPA requirement for admission, which varies from school to school.
+PA schools also have minimum GPA requirements for admission, which vary by school.
 You can find this information on the PA school's official website.
-It's important to keep this requirement in mind while pursuing your undergraduate degree.
+It's important to keep this requirement in mind as you pursue your undergraduate degree.

 Prerequisite Courses

-There are several college-level courses you must take to become eligible for the application.
+You must complete several college-level courses to be eligible to apply.
 Common prerequisite courses for PA school application include:

 These courses are designed to ensure that applicants have a solid foundation in the medical and science fields.